juniomata/Churn_Telco_Industry/README.md

 ![pic6](./pics/conf_matrix_newthr.JPG)

+__Business Implications__

-By adjusting threshold, the percentage customers who don't get a treatment and run away is decreasing from 15.69% to 11.48%.
+By adjusting threshold, the percentage customers who don't get a treatment and run away is decreasing from 15.96% to 10.98%.
 Meaning, Model A predict around 16 out of 100 customers are predicted as Not Churn but actually they leave the company's products.
 Meanwhile, using Model B (threshold adjustment), the customers who do not get a treatment and they leave, is only 11 out of 100 people.
 There was a decrease of up to 31.25%.

-However, this adjustment causes the increasing of customer who get a treatment but actually do not churn from 19.91% to 24.29%.
-Model A predict around 20 out of 100 customers are predicted as Churn but actually they stay.
-Meanwhile, using Model B, the customers who get a treatment but actually they stay, is 24 out of 100 people.
-There was a increase of up to 20%.
+However, this adjustment causes the increasing of customer who get a treatment but actually do not churn from 22.46% to 27.28%.
+Model A predict around 22 out of 100 customers are predicted as Churn but actually they stay.
+Meanwhile, using Model B, the customers who get a treatment but actually they stay, is 27 out of 100 people.
+There was a increase of up to 22.7%.

-As stated in problem statement, Acquisition Cost is 5x higher than Retention Cost.
+As stated in problem section, Acquisition Cost is 5x higher than Retention Cost.
 Let's say the Acquisition Cost is 50 USD, meaning the Retention Cost is 10 USD.
 That means:
 - The total cost of using Model A is 1000 USD
 - The total cost of using Model B is 820 USD
 - Using __optimized model will reduce cost up to 19.6%__